Endocrine therapy resistance in breast cancer

-Breast Cancer Overview
+Breast cancer overview

-Hormonal Status in Breast Cancer
+Hormonal status in breast cancer

 Globally, breast cancer is the second most common type of cancer, comprising 11.6% of total worldwide cancer cases in 2018.
 In the United Kingdom, breast cancer is the most common cancer type, affecting around 1 in 8 women.
-It can be loosely divided into non-invasive, where the cancer is localized to the ducts or lobules in which it originated (in-situ), or invasive, where the cancer cells have spread beyond the initial duct or lobule into the surrounding breast cancer or other part of the body.
+It can be loosely divided into non-invasive, where the cancer is localized to the ducts or lobules in which it originated (in-situ), or invasive, where the cancer cells have spread beyond the initial duct or lobule into the surrounding breast tissue or other part of the body.
 Risk factors that may predispose to breast cancer include increasing age and a family history of breast cancer.
 Despite the increase in incidence of breast cancer with age, there is a notable deceleration of this increase following menopause.
 Moreover, breast cancer risk is heightened following use of the combined oral contraceptive pill and combined hormone replacement therapy.
 Armed with this evidence that endogenous and exogenous changes in estrogen and progesterone levels modulate the risk of breast cancer, it is apparent that hormones can play a key role in breast cancer.

 Indeed, breast tumors can express certain hormone receptors, and use these to grow and proliferate.
 These hormone receptors (HR) are the estrogen receptor (ER) and the progesterone receptor (PR).
 Immunohistochemical analysis of a tumor sample, taken via biopsy or after surgery, is utilized to determine the presence of these receptors.
 To classify a tumor as ER or PR negative or positive, the Allred score is utilized, which takes into account both the proportion of ERs and PRs present and the overall intensity score of the staining - this method is considered controversial, however.

 Another receptor that often plays a role in breast cancer, although it is not a hormone receptor, is the human epidermal growth factor receptor 2 (HER2).
 The overexpression of HER2 is determined by immunohistochemistry (IHC), or with fluorescent in situ hybridization in those equivocal cases where IHC does not provide a clear result.

 Different molecular subtypes of breast cancer have also been described, which loosely align with receptor status: